 Editorial Information.
 The journal's acceptance rate is 27%.
 Median time to initial editorial decision is 4 days, 32 days with review.
 Median time from submission to acceptance (including time for author revision) is 86 days, and median time from acceptance to publication is 57 days.
 All major articles are published online first.
+The journal’s combined Impact Factor, reported in 2015, is 2.058 (2.327 for 1 year of the previously titled Archives of Otolaryngology—Head & Neck Surgery and 1.794 for 1 year of the newly titled JAMA Otolaryngology—Head & Neck Surgery).
 For additional information on the types of articles published and editorial policies, see the journal's Instructions for Authors.

 Editorial Team.
 The editor of JAMA Otolaryngology—Head & Neck Surgery is Paul A. Levine, MD, Robert W. Cantrell Professor and Chairman, Director of Head and Neck Surgical Oncology, Department of Otolaryngology—Head & Neck Surgery, and President, University Physicians Group, University of Virginia Health System, Charlottesville.
 See Editors and Publishers for additional information on the journal's Editors and Editorial Board.